ntua-el15074/BePresentApp/README.md

 # BePresent

-An application to NOT use your phone while with friends.
+A full-stack mobile application to NOT use your phone while with friends.
 Enjoy life, Be Present.

 <p align="center">
   <img src="./logo.png" alt="Logo" width="200"/>